ds-horizon/dota/README.md

 - 🔄 **OTA Updates** for React Native apps
 - 🏗️ **Self-hostable**: Run locally, on-prem, or in your cloud
-- 🔌 **Pluggable Provider System**: Easily switch between Local, AWS, Azure, or custom storage backends
+- 🔌 **Pluggable Provider System**: Multi-platform cloud plugin provider
 - 🐳 **Docker-First**: Emulated environments with LocalStack, MySQL, and more
 - 🛡️ **Secure Auth**: Google OAuth or mock token for local/dev
 - 📊 **Metrics & Monitoring**: Optional Redis integration for advanced analytics